tsuyoshi64/tsu-todo/README.md

-# tsutodo
+# tsu-todo

-`tsutodo` is a small command-line to-do manager for tracking tasks from the terminal.
+`tsu-todo` is a small command-line to-do manager for tracking tasks from the terminal.
 It supports adding tasks, marking tasks as complete, deadlines, important flags, and a Rich-powered table view.

 > [!IMPORTANT]
 > This project is under active development.
 The current command set is intentionally small.